godot-escoria/escoria-docs/api/TeleportCommand.md

 `teleport object target`

-Instantly moves an object to a new position
+Instantly moves an object to a new position.

 **Parameters**

 - *object*: Global ID of the object to move
-- *target*: Global ID of the target object to use as the destination
+- *target*: Global ID of the object to use as the destination coordinates for `object`

 @ESC